- Increased Standard Deduction

 - ABLE Accounts

-- Earned Income Tax Credit – The EITC is available to disabled taxpayers and to the parents of a child with a disability.
-To be eligible for the credit, the taxpayer must receive earned income, which generally is wages or self-employment income.
-However, if an individual retired on disability, taxable benefits that were received under their employer’s disability retirement plan are considered earned income until the individual reaches a minimum retirement age.
-If the disability benefits being received are nontaxable, as would be the case if the disabled individual paid the premiums for the disability insurance policy from which the benefits come, then the benefits are not considered earned income.
+- Earned Income Tax Credit– EITC is available to disabled taxpayers as well as to the parents of a child with a disability.
+If you retired on disability, taxable benefits that were received under your employer’s disability retirement plan are considered earned income until a minimum retirement age is reached.
 The EITC is a tax credit that not only reduces a taxpayer’s tax liability but may also result in a refund.
-Many working individuals with a disability who have no qualifying children but are older than 24 and younger than 65 may qualify for the EITC.
-Additionally, if the taxpayer’s child is disabled, the qualifying child’s age limitation for the EITC is waived.
+Many working individuals with a disability who have no qualifying children, but are older than 25 and younger than 65, may qualify for EITC.
+Additionally, if the taxpayer’s child is disabled, the age limitation for the EITC is waived.
 The EITC has no effect on certain public benefits.
-Any refund that is received because of the EITC will not be considered income when determining whether a taxpayer is eligible for benefit programs such as Supplemental Security Income and Medicaid.
+Any refund that is received because of the EITC will not be considered income when determining whether a taxpayer is eligible for benefit programs, such as Supplemental Security Income and Medicaid.

-· Impairment-Related Expenses – Amounts paid for special equipment installed in the home, or for improvements, may be included as medical expenses deductible as part of itemized deductions, if their main purpose is medical care for the taxpayer, the spouse, or a dependent.
+Impairment-Related Expenses – Amounts paid for special equipment installed in the home, or for improvements, may be included in medical expenses, if their main purpose is medical care for the taxpayer, the spouse, or a dependent.
 The cost of permanent improvements that increase the value of the property may only be partly included as a medical expense.

-- Learning Disability – Tuition paid to a special school for a child who has severe learning disabilities caused by mental or physical impairments, including nervous system disorders, can be included as medical expenses eligible for the medical deduction when itemizing deductions.
+• Learning Disability – Tuition fees paid to a special school for a child who has severe learning disabilities caused by mental or physical impairments, including nervous system disorders can be included in medical expenses.
 A doctor must recommend that the child attend the school.
-Fees for the child’s tutoring recommended by a doctor and given by a teacher who is specially trained and qualified to work with children who have severe learning disabilities might also be included.
+Tutoring fees recommended by a doctor for the child’s tutoring by a teacher who is specially trained and qualified to work with children who have severe learning disabilities might also be included.

-- Drug Addiction – Amounts paid by a taxpayer to maintain a dependent in a therapeutic center for drug addicts, including the cost of the dependent’s meals and lodging, are included as medical expenses for itemized deduction purposes.
+• Drug Addiction – Amounts paid by a taxpayer to maintain a dependent in a therapeutic center for drug addicts, including the cost of the dependent’s meals and lodging, are included in medical expenses.

-For more information on these benefits available to disabled taxpayers or dependents, please give this office a call.
+For more information on tax credits and benefits available to disabled taxpayers, please consult this office.